Bangkok

 Siam Square, Bangkok

-• Siam Square: Siam Square is one of Bangkok’s main shopping areas.
-The Siam Square itself is a vibrant place with small and large streets with shops, restaurants and so on.
-There are a number of large shopping malls around Siam Square, and therefore it is a great place to experience the vibrant metropolis.
+Siam Square is one of Bangkok’s shopping areas.
+Siam Square itself is an atmospheric throng of small and large streets with shops, restaurants and more.
+There are a number of large shopping centers all around.
+Siam Square emerged from 1970 when Chulalongkorn University, which owned the area, erected buildings that could provide rental income to the institution.

 Similar to Bangkok Travel Guide